waylow/add_camera_rigs/README.md

-NOTES:
+[1.2]
+-Updated most of the code to work with the 2.80 api -spilt to code into modules, partially optimised it -removed the composition guides as it is not functioning the same in 2.80

+[1.3]
--I added the comp guides back
+-added the composition guides back
--the focal length/focal distance/f-stop is now controlled by the rig and not the camera
+-added drivers on the armature to control the focal length/focal distance and f-stop with the rig so you don't have to animate 2 objects.

+[1.4]
+-reoriented the Root control to match the world orientation.  (nicer to animate) -edited the WDGT_camera_root code to reflect this change too

 ==========
 ==TO DO:==
 ==========
--see if the devs can change it so you can use a bone to drive the focal_distance
+-see if the devs can open up access for the focal object to be a bone,  at the moment you have to create an empty and then parent this to the aim controller.

 Bugs:
 -if the current collection is hidden it throws an error when you try to add a camera rig